 Fully mapped to GCSE and the new 2018 Functional English content

-FE E3.11 Use effective strategies to find the meaning of words (e.g. a dictionary, working out meaning from context; using knowledge of different word types)
+FE E3.11 Use strategies to find meaning of words e.g. dictionary, context, word types

 FE L1.17 Read and understand a range of specialist words in context